 Here is a map of Thailand and the Northern Region

 This is the highest mountain in Thailand.
 It is located in Doi Inthanon National Park above the town of Chom Thong and about 1.5 hours southwest of Chiang Mai.
 It is the most popular National Park in northern Thailand.
 Since 1899, the mountain was formerly known as Doi Angka.
 Doi Inthanon is a shortened version of the name of Chiang Mai's last sovereign, King Inthawichayanon.
 During his reign, he had great foresight to express his concern for the forests of the northern hill country as being the watershed for all of central Thailand.
 Before the King died near the turn of this century, he said that he wanted his remains to be placed at the top of this mountain.
 His ashes at the summit stupa are visited by thousands of people each year.

-Hikers who want to experience real nature may want to travel on foot.
+Hikers who want to experience a longer and more strenuous trip may want to travel on foot from the base of the mountain.
 This was the traditional means of climbing Doi Inthanon before car transport was available.
 The popular hiking route begins at Mae Klang Waterfall.
 The first night, hikers can stay overnight at a Karen village or in the forest.
 The second overnight is at the Karen village of Pah Mon.
-The third overnight at Pang Somdej before reaching the top of Doi Inthanon.
-During the journey, hikers will enjoy the high mountain environment and get the see the lives of Karen villagers.
+The third overnight is at Pang Somdej before reaching the top of Doi Inthanon.
+During the journey, hikers will enjoy the high mountain environment and also get the see the lives of local hill tribes.

 Doi Pha Hom Pok